False Imprisonment Lawsuit Filed by Auto Fraud Attorneys

 If you have been the victim of a car dealership’s false imprisonment or wrongful arrest based on bogus charges, or need a lawyer to deal with car dealership problems, the attorneys at Whitney, LLP are here to help for cases arising in Maryland.

-We offer Free Consultations.
+We offer Legal Consultations.
 Call us at 410 583 8000, or use our Quick Contact Form online.